CAVaccineInventory/vial/README.md

 The recommended development environment for VIAL uses [Docker Compose](https://docs.docker.com/compose/).
 It has been tested using [Docker for Mac](https://docs.docker.com/docker-for-mac/install/), which can be installed using `brew install --cask docker`.

-**We have been unable to get this to work on Apple silicon M1 machines, see [issue 603](https://github.com/CAVaccineInventory/vial/issues/603).
-If you have an M1 we recommend working on another machine or using a remote development environment.
-If you are able to get this working on an M1 we would absolutely love to hear about it, see the issue for details on where we got stuck.**

 Check out the `vial` repository:

     git clone git@github.com:CAVaccineInventory/vial